Setup: Trips Left Wide, Slot, Tight

 - Black – Center – Short Out (Strong Side)

 The Wide receiver (Blue) runs a 7 yard Drag route.
 The two other receivers each run post routes that continue to the opposite side of the field.
-The center delays a couple seconds then runs an out toward the strong side of the field.
+The center delays a couple of seconds then runs an out toward the strong side of the field.
 Depending on the defense, you may want the Red receiver to run a flatter route (more toward the sideline) while the outside slot receiver runs a skinny post to get further down the field.
 This may force a single defender to pick who to guard leaving the other open.

 The quarterback should look for the two deep routes first before coming back down to the 7 yard drag across the middle and the Center on the Out route.